ROHAN842/ROHAN842/README.md

 👋 Hi, I’m Rohan Modi, I am currently in my 2nd year of B.Tech.

 🚀 I like to explore new and innovative things and then try to import those features in my work such that it can be easily used by the whole community.

+⚡ I’m currently learning Flutter

 📌 Tech Stack I am familiar with :-